GindaChen/cs739-F18/drafts/Week5/CS739 Note Week5-2.md

 ### **How to sacle server-side nodes?**

-[Figure here]

 1. Scale out: add more server nodes (introduce many complexities, more challenging)
 2. Scale up: make the server more powerful (easy, not worry about replicate objects, caches, async, etc.)